 Figure 1.
 QIP-NJ MYs

 In addition to the QIP-NJ BH and Maternal Health Performance-Based Section 438.6(c) Preprints, for MY1 only, DOH also submitted a targeted Bridge Payment 438.6(c) Preprint, for the period of July 1, 2021, through December 31, 2021.
 DOH directed this one-time payment arrangement to help ensure that hospitals with a high RMP have funding for continued response and recovery resulting from the COVID-19 pandemic, as well as to promote better access to care for MMC individuals in light of the COVID-19 pandemic.
 DOH prepared the QIP-NJ “Bridge” Payment for distribution to the MMCOs no later than August 2022.
-For more information regarding the Targeted MY1 Bridge Payment Section 438.6(c) Preprint, please see Targeted MY1 Bridge Payment..
+For more information regarding the Targeted MY1 Bridge Payment Section 438.6(c) Preprint, please see Targeted MY1 Bridge Payment.
+Additionally, to promote transparency and ensure information is uniformly available to interested parties, in May 2023, DOH posted all final One-Time Targeted Bridge Payment and MY1 QIP-NJ payments by hospital.

 IV.
 Eligibility